 - Orange zest – this is easy to get if you’re juicing fresh OJ!
 If you don’t have any fresh oranges or don’t love the flavor of orange, you can omit this.

-- Honey or maple syrup – like we mentioned above, cranberries are super tart so we like to add some sweetness to balance that out.
+- Honey or maple syrup – like mentioned above, cranberries are super tart so I like to add some sweetness to balance that out.
 If you buy maple syrup, be sure to buy REAL maple syrup!
 Look at the ingredients label again – it should just say maple syrup, not a form of corn syrup, caramel coloring, etc.

 - Spices – a touch of cinnamon and nutmeg give this fresh cranberry sauce recipe a hint of warmth and ~fall vibes~.
 But if you’re not into that, you can leave these out!